 "Our salon will change the way you think about a haircut.
 Full service comfort, friendly staff, a relaxing atmosphere, and the best prices in town give you an experience that will leave you glowing both inside and out."

-Once again, it's clear from this vision statement what type of business is behind it.
-It's also a good, clear list of goals, without being too specific.
-It paints an overall picture of a pleasant, successful business that the company hopes to become, and since the vision statement isn't just a vision of your future - it's also a vision you're presenting to your customers about who you are - it's important that it do just that.
+Again, it's clear from this vision statement what type of business is behind it.
+It also gives a good, clear list of goals, without being too specific or wordy.
+It paints an overall picture of a pleasant, successful business that the company hopes to become.
+Since the vision statement isn't just a vision of your future - it's also a vision you're presenting to your customers about who you are - it's important that it do just that.